-Ensifentrine is an investigational, first-in-class, inhaled, small molecule and selective, dual PDE3 and PDE4 inhibitor.
+Ensifentrine is a first-in-class, inhaled, small molecule and selective, dual PDE3 and PDE4 inhibitor.
 This dual inhibition enables it to act as a bronchodilator and a non-steroidal anti-inflammatory agent in a single compound.
 Importantly, ensifentrine's therapeutic profile differentiates it from existing classes of bronchodilator and anti-inflammatory treatments.
 We are not aware of any other single compound in clinical development in the U.S. or Europe or approved by the FDA nor the European Commission for the treatment of respiratory diseases that acts both as a bronchodilator and anti-inflammatory agent.
-If successfully developed and approved, ensifentrine has the potential to be the first novel class of therapeutic in COPD in over 10 years and to become the only bronchodilator option that could be added to existing classes of inhaled therapies including LAMA, LABA and ICS.
+Ensifentrine is the first novel inhaled mechanism approved for the maintenance treatment of COPD in over 20 years and the only bronchodilator option that can be added to existing classes of inhaled therapies including LAMA, LABA and ICS.